West Campus Building C 107

 If you have cause to be concerned or offended by any of the topics covered in this course or something another student posts on the discussion board, you should contact your professor immediately.
-All material, both required and supplemental, is directly tied to facilitating in the learning process and assisting students in better meeting the learning objectives of the course.
+All material, both required and supplemental, is directly tied to facilitation of the learning process and to aid students in better meeting the learning objectives of the course.

-The professor is expected to facilitate learning, answer questions in an appropriate and timely fashion, be fair and objective in grading, provide useful feedback on assignments when appropriate (see Grading Criteria) , to maintain adequate office hours, and to treat students as she would like to be treated.
+I will facilitate learning, answer questions in an appropriate and timely fashion, be fair and objective in grading, provide useful feedback on assignments when appropriate (see Grading Criteria herein), maintain adequate office hours, and treat students as they would like to be treated.

 All learning experiences and assignments in this course are directly related to both the general course and weekly objectives and meant to assess the level of student learning.
 Each assignment will have the specific learning objectives to be met listed within the instructions.